-6. From the list of courses, click the launch button to launch the course.
+5. From the list of courses, click the launch button to launch the course.

-7. If you are a new leader or not in a registered position, click one of the program buttons.
+6. If you are a new leader or not in a registered position, click one of the programs buttons.

-8. Select a training program from the list.
+7. Select a training program from the list.